- Of the Firm’s black Attorneys, there are 6 partners, and 23 associates in the U.S. and London offices.

 - A panel on public service and external leadership featuring Brennan Marcano, Executive Director, Council of Urban Professionals and Nicolaine Lazarre, SVP & General Counsel, National Urban League

-In early 2017, Weil will host an Attorneys of Color Conference bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.
+In January 2017, Weil hosted a Multicultural Attorney Conference bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.

 In May 2016, the London office hosted a BAAG client networking dinner including a conversation on personal branding and career navigation with Mac Attram and Margaret Casely-Hayford.